tonic-team/tonic.site/content/Installation/template_repository/index.md

 ## Manual additions

 You may want to add extra information and readme files, especially in the newly created submodules (the one with no `-f` above).

+Putative changes:

+- modify readme files
+- add a `.Rprofile` file to give info to Rstudio users
+-

 ## Push data